sheesania/anoixo/README.md

 It should prompt you for the sudo password for the user you are logging into the host as, then run the playbook.
 After it's finished, you should be able to browse to your remote host in a web browser and see Anoixo up and running!

-If you'd like to update your deployment to the current version of the master branch, just run the plays tagged `update`:
+If you'd like to update your deployment to the current version of the master branch, just run the plays tagged `update`.
+Warning - this will not take into account any changes made to other parts of the playbook!

 ```
 ansible-playbook -i hosts.yaml playbook.yaml --tags "update" -K